pcarrasco23/safescore-dataimport/README.md

 The dataimport code is a Python3 script that imports Restaurant Inspection data from NYC's open data portal into the MongoDB database.
 It will also import coordinates for each restaurant into the database.

 The following instructions will show you how to install Python3 and its dependencies on your development machine and run the script.
 If you already have a Python3 environment setup then you can go skip the Python3 installation step.

+*** Note that on Ubuntu "pip" should be replaced with "pip3".

 Install Python 3 and pipenv
 ```